electora-vote/whitepaper/main.typ

 In conclusion, while electronic voting systems offer promising opportunities for enhancing democratic processes, they also present significant challenges that need to be addressed.
 The complexities of these systems, coupled with the security concerns and limitations of the current infrastructure, underscore the need for continued research and development in this field.

-= Architecture
+= Components <components>

-== Sismo
+== Sismo <sismo>
-Sismo @sismo utilises zero-knowledge proofs (ZKPs) and privacy-preserving technologies to aggregate and selectively disclose personal data to applications.
+Sismo @sismo_web utilises zero-knowledge proofs (ZKPs) and privacy-preserving technologies to aggregate and selectively disclose personal data to applications.
 In the context of our voting system, Sismo plays a crucial role in ensuring voters can validate their eligibility without revealing their identities, thus maintaining voter privacy.

 Sismo is designed to respond to the challenges of fragmented digital identities, which are dispersed across the internet in a variety of platforms (both web2 and web3).